Meeds-io/meeds/CODING_GUIDELINES.md

   Commits inside PRs must have clear description

 ### DEVSTD-18
-  No whitespace changes or formatting changes has to be made in PRs.
+  No whitespace changes or formatting changes have to be made in PRs.
 In fact, the PR can become unreadable with those changes.

 ### DEVSTD-19
   Before requesting a PR, ensure that the build passes and that the branch is up to date with destination branch

 ### DEVSTD-20
-  When merging a PR, if it's about a fix or a quick win, the PR should be squached to a single commit and then merged.
+  When merging a PR, if it's about a fix or a quick win, the PR should be squashed to a single commit and then merged.
 Else, if it's a Feature, a "Merge" commit should be added to destination branch

 ### DEVSTD-48
   Use a clear commit message of format TASK-XYZ (replace XYZ by task number) and a clear description that explains: